 Erin Holland Friends and Family,

-This was supposed to be my fourth year participating in the Walk to End Lupus Now.
-The walk has been scheduled for Saturday, September 12 as a VIRTUAL walk.
+This is my 5th year participating in the Walk to End Lupus Now.
+The walk will be virtual again on Oct.
+16, 2021 nationwide.
 Certainly not as much fun as a REAL walk, but very necessary nonetheless.
 As a lupus thriver, I'm all in when it comes to fundraising for research and a cure.
 There is so much that isn't known about this disease...and it's truly debilitating.
 Any support that you can give is greatly appreciated!!
 Click on the link to donate!!

 Erin's Story: As many of you know, I got really sick in January of 2015.
 After a year of horrible and debilitating symptoms and illnesses, I was diagnosed with Systemic Lupus Erythematosus (SLE) in January of 2016.
 SLE is the most common form of lupus.
 Lupus is a chronic autoimmune disease that attacks any and/or multiple organs.
 There is no cure and there are limited options for treatment.